nadialathan/J296/README.md

 <img width="244" alt="Screen Shot 2023-05-03 at 7 42 09 AM" src="https://user-images.githubusercontent.com/123508219/235950595-05ec55a5-25c8-420e-b1f2-4bf1f6d13eb2.png">

 3. What's the most common cause for a collision?
-  * As mentioned in my story summation, unsafe speeding is the number cause of all roadway collisions (1,134 incidents), meanwhile improper turning is second on the list (1,015 incidents)
+  * As mentioned in my story summation, unsafe speeding is the number one cause of all roadway collisions (1,134 incidents), meanwhile improper turning is second on the list (1,015 incidents)

 <img width="409" alt="Screen Shot 2023-05-03 at 7 44 50 AM" src="https://user-images.githubusercontent.com/123508219/235951369-6e0fe72f-bfeb-4081-8b98-d91d3bb1270f.png">